This the multi-page printable view of this section. Click here to print.

 When to use it

-• You want to summarize subcontractor usage before payment
+• You need to summarize subcontracted work before processing payment.

 How to create a statement